 Church Protest Under Federal Investigation

 The arrest stems from a Jan.
 18 protest that disrupted a Sunday worship service at Cities Church in St. Paul, Minnesota.
-Video footage circulating online appeared to show demonstrators entering the church during the service while chanting slogans including “Justice for Renee Good.”
+Video footage circulating online appeared to show demonstrators entering the church during the service while chanting slogans, including “Justice for Renee Good.”

-The protest followed claims that one of the church’s pastors was serving as the acting field office director for Immigration and Customs Enforcement (ICE) in Minnesota.
+The protest followed claims that one of the church’s pastors was serving as the acting field office director for Immigration and Customs Enforcement in Minnesota.

 Federal officials have said they are investigating possible violations related to the incident.

-“It is a space protected from exactly such acts by federal criminal and civil laws!”
-Dhillon wrote, adding that protesters were “on notice.”
+She said that protesters were “on notice.”
 In subsequent posts, Dhillon said the FBI had been activated and that federal authorities were examining other potential crimes.

 In later interviews, Dhillon said prosecutors were considering whether to use provisions of the Ku Klux Klan Act of 1871, which prohibits conspiracies to deprive individuals of constitutional rights, as well as the Freedom of Access to Clinic Entrances (FACE) Act of 1994, which also applies to interference with religious worship.